 5. Embodied sensation:

-I find this to be one of the most important ways to not only recognize a dream's relevance to the body but also to work with that dream in a healing way.
+This is one of the most important ways to recognize a dream's relevance to the body, AND one of the best ways to work with that dream in a healing way.
 When you re-experience a dream or reflect on it, take note of where you feel sensations in your body.
 Does a part of you that has pain or other symptoms “light up” as you explore the dream?
-If so, insight into healing the issue may await you in that dream.
+Insight into healing that issue may be carried in the dream.

 If you have already worked with your own dreams for some time, may these five invitations give you something to enrich your practice.
 If working with your dreams is new to you, I encourage you to start writing down your dreams and engaging in conversation with them.

 With dreamwork, the insights we can help each other toward are usually quite different from what we can find working alone.
 I cherish my time with my own dream group, which meets regularly every winter, when the garden and tourist seasons are done and we all turn a bit more inward.
 If you want to dive deep, consider forming a dream group of your own, or reaching out to someone experienced in working with dreams one-on-one.